Bundling Home and Auto Insurance: Average Savings & Best Companies

 • You're a high-risk driver (recent accidents, DUI, teen drivers) and need a specialist auto insurer

-• Your home is in a wildfire, hurricane, or flood-prone area where specialized or surplus-lines home coverage is required
+• Your home is in a wildfire, hurricane, or flood-prone area where specialized or surplus-lines coverage is required.
+Many homeowners in California, Florida, and parts of Colorado now rely on the Excess & Surplus market or state FAIR plans, which typically don't offer bundled auto

 • You qualify for strong line-specific discounts from different carriers that outweigh any bundle savings

-Learn more about how homeowners insurance works so you can better evaluate what coverage you actually need before bundling.
+Learn more about how to compare home insurance policies so you can better evaluate what coverage you actually need before bundling.

 Watch Out for Rate Creep

 Bundling can make you less likely to shop around, and insurers often raise premiums gradually over time.
+Rate Insurance reports home premiums rose more than 107% from 2019 to 2025.
 Re-compare your bundled rate every 1–2 years to make sure you're still getting a competitive deal.

 Compare Home Insurance Plans in Ohio